ritvikj7/Talent-Agency-Database/README.md

    - Content creators can associate their merchandise with the application, including details like product name, description, and inventory status.
    - The agency can track merchandise sales and revenue generated from each product.

-4. **Sponsors and Partnerships:**
+4. **Events and Sponsors:**
    - The system will maintain a list of sponsors and partners associated with the agency.
-   - Sponsors can be linked to specific content creators or campaigns.
+   - Sponsors can be linked to specific content creators or campaigns/events.

 ## ER (Entity-Relationship Diagram)
 To modify the ER diagram, you could download the "ER Diagram.drawio" and open that file via "https://app.diagrams.net/" or you can simply view the file "Er Diagram.jpg"